Volvo S60 Common Problems and Solutions

 Problem:

-If you are having performance problems with your S60, the ETM (Electronic Throttle Module) is known to get blocked by a carbon build up.
-The MAF (Mass Air Flow) sensor also gets a build up.
-Poor engine idling, bad starting and lack of power/acceleration are all symptoms of these issues.
+If you experience performance issues with your S60, the ETM (Electronic Throttle Module) can become blocked by a carbon build-up.
+The MAF (Mass Air Flow) sensor can also accumulate debris.
+Symptoms of these issues include poor engine idling, difficulty starting, and a lack of power or acceleration.

 Solution:

-You can remove the ETM and clean it out with a toothbrush and some sort of cleaner like a throttle body cleaner.
+You can remove the ETM and clean it with a toothbrush and a cleaner such as throttle body cleaner.
 Watch the video below to see how to do this.
-The guy in the video does not use any cleaner, but we strongly recommend that you do.
-You may also want to remove the MAF sensor and give it a clean with MAF sensor cleaner.
-This should fix the problem.
+The person in the video does not use any cleaner, but we strongly recommend that you do.
+You may also want to remove the MAF sensor and clean it with a MAF sensor cleaner.
+This should resolve the issue.

 Difficulty level